-Our school is a closed campus.
+Our schools are closed campuses.
 Once students have arrived on campus, by bus or by other means, they are not allowed to leave unless they report to the office and make arrangements for a parent/guardian to pick them up and with the permission of school authorities.
 If a student leaves campus without authorization, he/she is considered truant.
 Parents and/or police will be contacted if student leaves without consent during school hours.
 Suspension may be imposed for such infractions.